-6.6 What steps are being taken to implement the US Foreign Account and Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes?
+6.6 What steps have been or are being taken to implement the US Foreign Account and Tax Compliance Act 2010 (FATCA) and other similar information reporting regimes such as the Common Reporting Standard?

-After several years of delays, financial institutions saw the Foreign Tax Compliance Act (FATCA) finally take effect on July 1, 2014.
 Congress enacted FATCA as part of the HIRE Act in 2010 in order to stop U.S. taxpayers from evading U.S. taxes through undisclosed offshore accounts and investments.
 FATCA requires foreign financial institutions - including most non-U.S. investment funds and other collective investment vehicles - to report information about the holdings of U.S. taxpayers or face 30 per cent withholding on certain payments they receive.
-FATCA also imposes new withholding and reporting obligations on U.S. funds.
+FATCA also imposes withholding and reporting obligations on U.S. funds.

-The U.S. Treasury Department and IRS delayed FATCA's effective date several times in order to give institutions more time to prepare to comply with FATCA's sweeping requirements as well as to allow the Treasury and IRS to finalise detailed regulations and forms necessary for FATCA's implementation.
-The extra time also allowed the IRS to put into place its Internet web portal, which each foreign financial institution must use to register and receive a global intermediary identification number ("GIIN") needed to evidence FATCA compliance to payors.
+The U.S. Treasury Department and IRS have finalised detailed regulations and forms necessary for FATCA compliance and continue to update online FATCA Questions & Answers ("Q&As") to facilitate compliance through its internet web portal, which each foreign financial institution must use to register and receive a global intermediary identification number ("GIIN") needed to evidence FATCA compliance to payors.